stevencharleshuang/last-dream-iii/README.md

 ## Project Statement

-Last Dream III is a multiplayer, two-dimensional role playing game with a turn-based battle system for players who are nostalgic for the feel of older RPGs but also want the comradery of playing against other players.
+Last Dream III is a multiplayer, two-dimensional role playing game with a turn-based battle system for players who are nostalgic for the feel of older RPGs but also want the camaraderie of playing against other players.

 ## Wireframes